 For the Xerus, Xcor Aerospace is developing a rocket engine with five times the power of EZ-Rocket-an engine that can be throttled up and down through a wide range of speeds.
 A cluster of four or five such engines would lift the rocket plane to an altitude of 100 kilometers; then smaller rockets would allow the craft to maintain stability during an edge-of-space jaunt.

 Xcor Aerospace is pursuing the two-person Xerus even though it will not meet the three-person criterion of the X-Prize.
-Prize or no prize, Greason, Rutan, and their handful of coworkers see plenty of market incentive.
+Prize or no prize, Greason, Rutan, and their handful of coworkers see plenty of financial incentive.
 Greason says the Xerus could launch a small satellite payload-about 10 kilograms-into a low orbit using a booster rocket on the satellite.
-Such small satellites are used for university research projects, which often must wait years to piggyback onto a larger satellite launch.
-And the Xerus itself could also be used for research-such as collecting atmospheric data or carrying out engineering experiments that require brief periods of time in zero-gravity environments.
+Similarly small satellites are used for university research projects, which often must wait years to piggyback onto a larger satellite launch.
+And the Xerus itself could also be used for research such as collecting atmospheric data or carrying out engineering experiments that require brief periods of time in a zero-gravity environment.

 The real target, though, is tourism.
 Greason says the Xerus could provide tourists with half-hour joyrides-three minutes of weightlessness and a chance to see the Earth’s curvature and the darkness of space-then land on an ordinary runway.
 One Xerus alone, he says, could earn $24 million a year in tourist revenues on development costs of less than $10 million.
 Fueled by such visions, Xcor Aerospace hopes within three years to have flown and tested Xerus and readied the craft for production.
 “We decided to do the smallest steps we could, with as many of them as possible generating revenues,” Greason explains.
 If Xerus works and tourist profits roll in, he says, the company’s developers would begin to tackle the ultimate task-getting into orbit.

 The idea of “smallest steps,” of course, has a certain historical resonance when it comes to space technology.
 But while Xcor Aerospace focuses on the incremental approach, several competing companies are already pursuing the grand vision: a craft that can go all the way into orbit.
-One player is Pioneer Rocketplane in Solvang, CA. The company has designed a rocket-and-jet hybrid called Pathfinder, which will take off with traditional jet engines.
-Once at a cruising altitude of about 5,500 meters, a fuel-tanker plane will rendezvous with the Pathfinder and pump liquid oxygen into an empty tank onboard the craft.
-Then, propelled by a combination of liquid oxygen and kerosene, the Pathfinder will light its rocket motor and soar to an altitude of 139 kilometers, where it will release an unmanned upper stage to deliver a 2,280 kilogram payload into orbit.
+One player is Pioneer Rocketplane in Solvang, CA. The company has designed a tourist or cargo-carrying rocket-and-jet hybrid called Pathfinder, which will take off with traditional jet engines.
+Once at a cruising altitude of about 5,500 meters, a fuel tanker plane will rendezvous with the Pathfinder and pump liquid oxygen into an empty tank on board the craft.
+Then, propelled by a combination of liquid oxygen and kerosene, the Pathfinder will light its rocket motor and soar to an altitude of 139 kilometers, where it could also release an unmanned upper stage to deliver a 2,280 kilogram payload into orbit.

 Indeed, anticipating the ability of small companies to blaze new paths, one firm is booking tourist flights on rocket planes that exist today only on paper.
-Space Adventures, of Arlington, VA, already sends tourists on zero-gravity airplane flights in Russia, and it arranged Russian space flights-each with a $20 million price tag-to the International Space Station for American businessman Dennis Tito in 2001 and South African Internet tycoon Mark Shuttleworth last year.
-Now the company is betting on Xcor: it has contracted for 600 Xerus tourist flights, and it has even taken cash deposits from more than 100 customers.
+Space Adventures, of Arlington, VA, already sends tourists on zero-gravity airplane flights in Russia, and it arranged Russian space flights-costing $20 million apiece-to the International Space Station for U.S. businessman Dennis Tito in 2001 and South African tycoon Mark Shuttleworth last year.
+The company has contracted for 600 Xerus flights and taken deposits from more than 100 customers.

-Space Adventure’s backing of Xcor and other rocket companies provides a synergy that might be crucial for realizing the decades-old visions of reusable rockets, says Bruce Lusignan, professor of electrical engineering at Stanford University and director of the Center for International Cooperation in Space, a worldwide consortium of universities.
-He says revenues from space-related tourism could be used to finance a new generation of tourist-oriented launch vehicles, and “that might be the core to building the capability up.
+Space Adventures’ backing of Xcor and other rocket companies provides a synergy that might be crucial for realizing the decades-old visions of reusable rockets, says Bruce Lusignan, an electrical engineer at Stanford University and director of the Center for International Cooperation in Space, a worldwide consortium of universities.
+He says space-related tourism revenues could finance a new generation of tourist-oriented launch vehicles, and “that might be the core to building the capability up.
 That might be the right way to go.”
 And that means the EZ-Rocket-that unimposing test vehicle at the vast Mojave Airport-just might end up being the first PC of a new space age.